LaurasData/Kickstarter-analysis/README.md

     A. Moving and renaming formulas was time consumming

 #### What are some other possible tables and/or graphs that we could create?
-    A.Creating a Box and Whiskers graph can show the outliers for this dataset B.Creating a Stacked Bar graph will how the proportional comparisions
+    A. Creating a Box and Whiskers graph can show the outliers for this dataset
+    B. Creating a Stacked Bar graph will how the proportional comparisions